 Fitting many datasets with parameters in common is quite an expensive task.
-At the beginning of the fit, QSoas says the number of free parameters for the fit.
-The time taken by the Levenberg-Marquardt algorithm used by most of the fit engines scales as the cube of the number of parameters, which in turns scales as the number of buffers in large multi-fits in which some parameters are buffer-specific.
-While this limitation cannot be overcome easily, we have written a fit engine (called “Multi”) optimized for that kind of payload.
+At the beginning of the fit, QSoas writes the total number of free parameters for the fit.
+The time taken by the Levenberg-Marquardt algorithm used by most of the fit engines scales as the cube of the number of parameters, which in turns scales as the number of datasets in large multi-fits in which some parameters are dataset-specific.
+While this limitation cannot be overcome easily, we have developed a specific fit engine (called “Multi”) optimized for that kind of situation.

-How can I cut out data points from a buffer ?
+How can I cut out data points from a dataset ?

 Depends what you want to do.
 If you want to manually remove a few

 deldp.
 If you want to cut out a whole segment, try

 cut, hitting the